Advanced Notes in Information Science

 Indexed/AbstractedCrossref, CNKI, Google Scholar

-Copyright noticeAuthors retain copyright over their chapters only and grant the series right of first publication with the work simultaneously licensed under a Creative Commons CC BY-NC 4.0 License that permits the sharing and adaptation of the material as long as appropriate credit be given, a link to the license be provided, and all changes are indicated.
-More information about this license can be found here.
-ColNes will retain copyright over the full books.
+Copyright noticeAuthors retain copyright over their chapters only and grant the series the right of first publication with the work simultaneously licensed under a Creative Commons CC BY-NC 4.0 License that permits the sharing and adaptation of the material as long as appropriate credit is given, a link to the license is provided, and all changes are indicated.
+For more information about this license, please visit here.
+Pro-Metrics will retain copyright over the full books.